nisaac54/C_shell/README.txt

 	- ver:    shows details about the shell
 	- kill:   kills a process with given PID
 	- clear:  clear the screen
- 	- ps:     shows living process with given PID
+ 	- ps:     shows living process with there given PID
         - exit:   exits the program
 	- exec:   p1(n1,qt1) p2(n2,qt2) ...: Executes the programs p1, p2 ...
 Each program types a
 		  message for n times and it is given a time quantum of qt msec.
 If the parameter (&) is